KRakeesh04/s1/src/content/docs/properties-of-materials/mechanical-properties/07-ductile-brittle-transition.md

 The transition behavior is:

-- Sudden in BCC metals
+- Sudden in BCC metals (eg: Steel)
-- Gradual in FCC metals
+- Gradual in FCC metals (eg: Copper)

 ## Ductile-Brittle Transition Temperature